 So now what do we do about this?
 We have to look at managing humidity which means ensuring we don’t have too much or too little humidity in the air.

-A properly designed, installed and maintained system can do all of this – and this is what we do at Horizon Heating.
-We install and maintain a wide range of humidifiers and ventilation products to keep you comfortable and healthy.
-Contact us if you are looking for humidifier installation in Calgary.
+A properly designed, installed and maintained system can do all of this – and this is what professional HVAC companies do.
+They install and maintain a wide range of humidifiers and ventilation products to keep you comfortable and healthy.
+Contact HVAC companies in Calgary if you are looking for humidifier installation in Calgary.